 Jennifer was born in Peru and lived in Virginia for over 20 years before she and her family moved to Florida about 2 years ago.
 Jennifer has over 18 years of experience in office administration, health-care, customer service, and bookkeeping; she is also a certified medical and legal Spanish interpreter and has had the opportunity to work with people from all walks of life and age.
 In her free time, Jennifer enjoys reading, going to the beach, cooking, and spending time with her daughter and husband.

 Brittany joined the Waldorf team as the Waldorf School of Palm Beach's Administrative Assistant and Maintenance Coordinator at the start of the 2018-2019 school year.
 Brittany is passionate about protecting the environment and her local economy.
-She spends her free time with her pets, gardening, cooking and baking, playing piano, exploring the outdoors, visiting locally owned businesses, and trying new activities.

 MARIA JOSE BELTRAN